Eugene-Oboh/Biofilm-Grazer-Model/README.md

 Installation
 --------------
-Use conda to create an updated environment with
+Use conda to create an environment with the dependencies in their latest versions
 ```shell
 conda env create -f requirements.yml
 ```